speric/kindle-highlights/README.markdown

 **Updates**

 * Added annotation_id to Highlight class (2011.12.20)
-* Added dependencies to Mechanize and ruby-aaws within gemspec
+* Added dependencies to Mechanize and ruby-aaws within gemspec (2011.12.20)

 **TODO**

-* Exception handling
 * Cache AWS Product API results to save time
+* Optimize Amazon API calls
 * Get all highlights; Amazon currently does an infinite-scroll at the page bottom which loads highlights dynamically.
 Currently the gem only gets the first "page" of highlights.
+* Exception handling
 * Documentation
 * Tests